HandCash/handcash-connect-sdk-docs/docs/payments.md

 ## Attach Data

-In addition to transfer money between people you can attach data to payments.
+In addition to transfering money between people, you may attach data to payments.
 This data is inmutable: stored forever and with no chance to modify a single bit.

 Attaching data into a payment improves the transparency and auditability in the exchange of money for information.
-These are some use cases.
+These are many possible use cases for this.

 ### Content creators

-Content creators have a way to proof they are the original creators of the content.
+Content creators have a way to prove they are the original creators of the content.
 One way to build such a proof is **to sign the hash of the content with the user identity keys**.
-Notice that you actually don't need to store the content to proof the ownership, just the hash is enough.
+Note that you actually don't need to store the actual content to prove ownership, just the hash is enough.

 > **Explanation.** The signatures are stored in the blockchain which acts as a timestamp server.
 So, if user A signs "this is my comment" and also 5 minutes later user B signs the same message, the blockchain will tell us who is the actual owner of the content.

-As this signature is stored in a inmutable system and in cronologycal order, any possible fraud as someone trying to store a new signature of the content with their identity keys will be stored after the signature of the original creator.
+As this signature is stored in a inmutable system and in cronologycal order, any possible fraud, such as someone trying to store a new signature of the content with their identity keys, will be recorded after the signature from the original creator.

-> **Notice** that any proof of fraud will be also stored immutably.
+> **Note:** any proof of fraud will also be stored immutably.

 ```javascript
 const { HandCashCloudAccount, Data } = require('handcash-connect');